BluDay/chat-project-cpp/README.md

-# chat-project-cpp
+# xeon-chat

-Multithreaded chat program made with C++.
+Multithreaded CLI chat program made for a programming course task back in high school.

-Old project from my high school days.
+Sorry about the ugly code and architecture. xD